hot spring with weird rock formations

 Mammoth Hot Springs Hotel and Cabins

 From May to October, the Mammoth Hot Springs Hotel opens to visitors.
 It was remodeled in 2019, and, 30 million dollars later, this beautiful historic hotel has all of the classic charm of the early 1900s paired with modern-day amenities.
-Reservations are recommended to be made when they open, 13 months in advance.
+Make reservations when they open, 13 months in advance.
 This is the only hotel in the Mammoth area, so apply early!

 Mammoth Hot Springs Campground